g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 We thank the reviewer, but we want to push back directly on the novelty assessment.
 We believe that the simplicity of our method is one of our primary contributions.
 Our target deployments (e.g. mobile health, workplace assistants, tutoring) share three constraints that jointly rule out much of the calibration literature: scarce labels, real-time inference budgets, and a need for reliable uncertainty estimates.
 Identifying self-consistency as the right target to distill, a choice that satisfies all three properties where no existing method does, is a non-obvious and carefully picked choice we made from a combinatorially large design space of possible calibration methods.
 Instead of proposing overcomplicated pipelines that are impressive in appearance, but are often fragile and fail to generalize in practice, we present a fundamental contribution that fills a crucial gap in the literature.
 The simplicity of our method enables strong generalization in a new deployment regime: across extensive experiments including 9 models, 5 datasets, distribution shift, and black-box access, our method shows consistently strong performance across all metrics.
 Our focus is a simple, empirically sound method that crisply solves the problem rather than a complicated one that embellishes, and we hope the reviewer will reconsider the novelty assessment in this light.

 We also argue that this is how influential work in LLM calibration has consistently been valued.
- - Tian et al. [1] show that simply prompting a model to state its confidence in words yields better calibration than its token probabilities; Kuhn et al.
+ - Tian et al. [1] show that simply prompting a model to state its confidence in words yields better calibration than its token probabilities.
- - Kuhn et al. [2] cluster generations by bi-directional entailment rather than exact matching;
+ - Kuhn et al. [2] cluster generations by bi-directional entailment rather than exact matching.
  - Damani et al. [3] obtain calibrated uncertainty by adding a Brier-score term to the RLVR reward.
  - Luo et al. [4], whose setting most directly relates to ours, recalibrate an overconfident post-trained model using its corresponding base model token probs.